-Regulatory approvals of the transactions related to the acquisition of Strongbridge Biopharma plc (the "Transaction") may not be received, may take longer than expected or may impose conditions that are not presently anticipated or that cannot be met.
+Regulatory approvals of the Transactions may impose conditions that are not presently anticipated or that cannot be met.

-Completion of the Transaction is conditioned upon, among other things, the expiration or termination of the waiting period (and any extensions thereof) applicable to the Transaction under the HSR Act.
-While we have determined that a filing is not required under the HSR Act, at any time before or after the Transaction is consummated, any of the DOJ, the FTC or U.S. state attorneys general or foreign governmental authorities could take action under the antitrust laws in opposition to the Transaction, including seeking to enjoin completion of the Transaction, condition completion of the Transaction upon the divestiture of our assets, assets of Strongbridge Biopharma plc, an Irish public limited company ("Strongbridge") or their subsidiaries or impose restrictions on Xeris Biopharma Holdings, Inc., a Delaware corporation ("HoldCo") post-Transaction operations.
-These could negatively affect the results of operations and financial condition of the combined company following completion of the Transaction.
-Any such requirements or restrictions may prevent or delay completion of the Transaction or may reduce the anticipated benefits of the Transaction, which could also have a material adverse effect on our and the combined company; hisners and cash flows.
-Financial condition and results of operations.
+At any time after the Transactions were consummated, the DOJ, the FTC or U.S. state attorneys general or foreign governmental authorities could take action under the antitrust laws in opposition to the Transactions, including imposing restrictions on our post-transaction operations.
+These actions could negatively affect our results of operations and financial condition as a combined company following completion of the Transactions.
+Any such requirements or restrictions may reduce the anticipated benefits of the Transactions, which could also have a material adverse effect on our and the combined company's business and cash flows, financial condition and results of operations.